 The troop meeting is held at Northridge Park in the Devonshire House and the surrounding park area.

+Adult Leadership

+Two adults must be present at the meeting at all times.
+(NEEDSWORK: say something to make it clear that the adults need not watch over all of the Scouts at all times, that the program may involve the Scouts going off on their own, e.g. to the ball field.)

+Patrol Responsibility

+Responsibility for meeting programs, setup, and cleanup rotates monthly among the patrols (not including the Road Runner patrol).
+The patrol responsible for the meeting should arrive early to set up as required.

 Drop-Off & Pick-Up

 The Scout should be dropped off for meeting no later than 6:55pm (so that the meeting may begin on time).
-The Scout should be picked up no later than 8:40pm - the Scoutmaster would like to go home too.
+The Scout should be picked up no later than 8:40pm - the adult leaders would like to go home too.

 Early Pick-Up